andreas-eternach/rich-option-group/README.md

 # RichOptionGroup Add-on for Vaadin 7

 RichOptionGroup is an UI component add-on for Vaadin 7.
+It is an extended option-group, that allows to display tooltips for option group items.

 ## Online demo

-Try the add-on demo at <url of the online demo>
+Currently not available.

 ## Download release

-Official releases of this add-on are available at Vaadin Directory.
-For Maven instructions, download and reviews, go to http://vaadin.com/addon/rich-option-group
+Official releases of this add-on not yet available.

 ## Building and running demo